Theory of Change

 We work in partnership with civil society and other strategic actors.
 We believe that partnerships based on cooperation between different actors, through networks, coalitions and alliances, can lead to social change on both an individual and structural level.

-By working together with members and local partner organisations we can contribute and learn from each other.
-We do this by making the work of the many diverse organisations, with which we work, more visible, irrespective of thematic or geographical boundaries.
+By working together with members and local partner organizations we can contribute and learn from each other.
+We do this by making the work of the many diverse organizations, with which we work, more visible, irrespective of thematic or geographical boundaries.
 A legitimate and diverse civil society can together establish strategic partnerships and advocate for society-wide change, as well as monitor those in power and promote dialogue for change.

 We use a right-based approach as a way to challenge unjust power structures and discriminatory norms, caused by a multitude of civil, political, social, cultural and economic injustices.
 By actively working with non-discrimination, popular participation and accountability, we can address the barriers and root causes that prevent people from having their rights fulfilled.
 Rightsholders are at the centre of development and should therefore actively participate in decisions that affect them.